Available with Standard or Advanced license.

 License:The active portal account must be licensed with the ArcGIS Trace Network user type extension to create, publish, and work with a trace network in an enterprise geodatabase.

-- The map layers for the published feature service do not support configurations such as definition queries and hidden fields set using the Visible field property—analyzer errors will be returned if these exist.
+- Definition queries and hidden fields set using the Visible field property are not supported—analyzer errors will be returned if these exist.

-- The map must contain all of the trace network layers if the intent is to consume in ArcGIS Pro.
+- The map must contain all of the layers that participate in the trace network if the intent is to consume in ArcGIS Pro.

 - Web layers must reference data from registered data sources; in the Share As Web Layer pane, on the General tab and under Data and Layer Type, ensure that Map Image is selected under Reference registered data.